actualbudget/docs/docs/experimental/goal-templates.md

 ![](/img/goal-template/templates-colors.png)

 #### Goal Indicator Information
-If you hover over the balance value in a templated category, a tooltip will appear with info on the status us that category with respect to its template.
+If you hover over the balance value in a templated category, a tooltip will appear with info on the status of that category with respect to its template.

 # ADD Picture here